Donders-Institute/ni2-electrophys/exercises_text/ni2_inverse4_distributed.md

 > Again, these are not valid lines of MATLAB code.
 Just follow the computations in your head.

 The above equation however only works in a very limited number of cases.
-The reason is that a matrix inverse is only defined for square matrices (i.e. in our case we would need an equal number of channels and sources), where moreover the leadfield matrix must fulfill the mathematical property that it is actually invertible.
+The reason is that a matrix inverse is only defined for square matrices (i.e., in our case we would need an equal number of channels and sources), where moreover the leadfield matrix must fulfill the mathematical property that it is actually invertible.

 We can use the so-called pseudo-inverse of a matrix to get a solution to the linear system of equations.
 The term 'pseudo’ refers to the fact that the matrix you get after taking the pseudo-inverse behaves a bit like an inverse matrix, but not exactly.